 These cheesecake brownies are a rich and fudgy chocolate brownie topped with a layer of sweetened cream cheese.
 A show stopping dessert that’s easy to make and always gets rave reviews!

-You can never go wrong with a good chocolate dessert, some of my favorite include chocolate coconut cake, chocolate peanut butter pie, homemade blondies and these amazing cream cheese brownies.
+You can never go wrong with a good chocolate dessert, some of my favorite include chocolate coconut cake, chocolate peanut butter pie, chocolate chip blondies and these amazing cream cheese brownies.

 Cheesecake brownies with a rich brownie base and cream cheese topping.